cvicens/Redhatters-Project/README.md

 The dashboard... why not Angular 2+ (again cleaner and object oriented) plus Bootstrap 4?
 Maybe a bit bold here...
 Bootstrap 4 is still alpha... but I had used it before with no issues.
 So I took my chances.

-Security, storage (for events, agenda, quiz, results, users, etc.) and running the APIs, all covered by RHMAP so I just have to care about the business logic of my apps.
+Security, storage (for events, agenda, quiz, results, users, etc.), push notifications and running the APIs, all covered by RHMAP so I just had to care about the business logic of my apps.

 # Implementation details
 The final assets generated as part of this experience can be summarized as follows.